You want smart political talk without the meltdowns?

 I'm doing good.

-Uh you combine the two and you get this Trump cabinet.
+You combine the two and you get this Trump cabinet.

-What do you think of the transition?
+What do you think of the transition, the cabinet picks so far?

-You probably know uh Rex Tillerson and these these CEOs and the and these generals, they live in a world of just get it done.
+You probably know Rex Tillerson and these CEOs and these generals.

-An entirely different approach, and they understand that what they're doing is consequential.
+And they understand that what they're doing is consequential.

-They're used to making decisions, making tough decisions, and understanding they'll have to live with the consequences, and that they will be held accountable.
+They're used to making decisions, making tough decisions, and understanding they'll have to live with the consequences and that they will be held accountable.

-Every single one of these people, and irrespective of their walk of life, whether generals, whether surgeons, uh uh whether CEOs, they understand what it means to make a decision and live with the consequences, which is just the inverse of everything that we're seeing in the Obama administration for eight years.
+Every single one of these people, irrespective of their walk of life, whether generals, whether surgeons, whether CEOs, they understand what it means to make a decision and live with the consequences, which is just the inverse of everything that we're seeing in the Obama administration for eight years.

 Yeah.